Hybrid KNN-Join: Parallel Nearest Neighbor Searches Exploiting CPU and GPU Architectural Features

-Regarding the CPU \knn algorithm that we employ, we use the publicly available\footnote{The publicly available ANN algorithm can be found here: \url{http://www.cs.umd.edu/~mount/ANN/}.} Approximate Nearest Neighbors (ANN) implementation for the CPU~\cite{arya1998optimal} that uses a kd-tree index.
+We use the publicly available\footnote{ANN can be found here: \url{http://www.cs.umd.edu/~mount/ANN/}.} ANN CPU implementation~\cite{arya1998optimal} that uses a kd-tree index.
 The algorithm is efficient for both approximate and exact solutions to the \knn problem, and we execute the algorithm such that we obtain the exact nearest neighbors.
-We refer to the approach that we use in \gpu as \ann.
-We parallelize the algorithm using a shared-nothing MPI implementation.
-We simply have each process rank construct its own index of $D$, and then each rank finds the nearest neighbors of query points are found independently by each process rank.
+As noted in other work~\cite{patwary2016panda}, ANN uses global variables in its functions, which are not conducive to shared-memory parallelism.
+We obviate this limitation by parallelizing ANN using MPI where the $K$ nearest neighbors of query points are found independently by each process rank.
 The results are written directly to an MPI shared memory window and thus we avoid explicit communication between process ranks.
 We refer to the multi-core CPU approach of \gpu as \hcpu.

-Our GPU approach uses a single range query distance $\epsilon$ to find a number of nearby points that may satisfy the \knn query for the points in $Q^{GPU}$.
-However, unlike tree-based approaches that perform backtracking~\cite{nam2016} such that they guarantee $K$ neighbors are returned, we allow for the scenario where some of the searches of the points in $Q^{GPU}$ fail (i.e., they find $<K$ nearest neighbors).
-Otherwise, by allowing each query point in $Q^{GPU}$ to use a different or expanding search radius, the performance of the GPU kernel will degrade due to divergent execution pathways.
-We refer to the GPU component of \gpu as \gpuj.

-As will be elaborated below, query points that fail the \knn search on the GPU would be better suited for execution on the CPU.
-Consequently, we assign these failed GPU query points to the CPU for subsequent execution by \ann.